How to Get Into Chicago Booth School of Business

 Test scores

-Booth accepts the GMAT and the GRE to fulfill the test score requirement.
+Booth accepts the GMAT (the classic or the Focus edition) and the GRE to fulfill the test score requirement.
 The school accepts self-reported scores for the application but asks for official reports if a candidate is admitted.
-For the Class of 2024, the average GMAT score was 729 and the middle 80% range was 600–780, while the average GRE Quantitative score was 164 and the average Verbal score was 163.
-International applicants are also required to provide a TOEFL, IELTS, or PTE score.
+For the Class of 2026, the average GMAT score was 729 and the middle 80% range was 590–780, while the average GRE Quantitative score was 163 and the average Verbal score was 161.
+International applicants are also required to provide a TOEFL, IELTS, PTE, or Duolingo score.

 Anything else?

 An interview and two essays are also required of Booth applicants.
 Interviews are conducted on an invitation-only basis, typically by specially trained second-year MBA students and alumni who have only reviewed the applicant’s resume beforehand—not their application.
-During the pandemic, Booth interviews have largely been conducted virtually.
+Booth interviews are conducted virtually, on campus, and at hub cities.
 These are some of the questions that are commonly asked during Booth interviews:

 - Take me through your resume/tell me about yourself.